MaJerle/lwutil/README.md

 - Support for retrieving number of elements for statically allocated array
 - Compilation-time assert feature
 - User friendly MIT license

+## How to use

+Usage is very simply.
+Add `lwutil.c` file to compilation flag and make sure compiler has access to `lwutil.h` for include paths.

+## Contribute

+This is a generic library and welcomes different contributions.
+We accept issue reports or, even better, pull-requests with bugs or new features.